PDB-REDO/libcifpp/README.md

 - [libzeep](https://github.com/mhekkel/libzeep), a library that contains a full validating XML parser as well as a complete HTTP and SOAP server implementation.
 - [nlohmann/json](https://github.com/nlohmann/json), a header only library to parse and write JSON.
 This requirement will be removed in a future release (once libzeep 4 is out of beta).

+Make sure you install the libraries and tools in this list first before building.
+You don't have to install them in system locations, paths can be set as described in the next section.

 ### Building

 There are two makefiles, one located in the directory libcif++ and one in tools.